-I was recently introduced to this unparalleled ice cream flavor and it brought me back to my youth: Thai food in a strip mall on a weeknight.
-Which always included, without fail, overly salty garlic shrimp and an overly sugary Thai iced tea.
-I downed them like there were free refills until my parents realized the caffeine levels and shut that down. so here I am, older and wiser, turning this awesome drink into a still sweet (but less sweet) and still caffeinated (breakfast tea Affogato uhhhh.. yeah) treat.
+Last year I was introduced to this unparalleled ice cream flavor and it brought me back to my youth: Thai food in an outdoor strip mall on a weeknight.
+Which always included, without fail, over salty garlic shrimp and an overly sugary Thai iced tea.
+I would take down two milky orange drinks before the meal even began, until my parents realized the caffeine levels and cut me off. so here I am, older and wiser, turning this awesome drink into a still sweet (but less sweet) and still caffeinated (this would be a top notch breakfast tea Affogato…) treat.

-Disclaimer: a quart of ice cream is like a light, weeknight dessert and lasts about 2 days in my presence. most homemade ice cream recipes are written for just 1 quart and Yes yes, I know that's for a few reasons.
+Disclaimer: a quart of ice cream is like a light, weeknight dessert and lasts about 2 full days in my presence. most homemade ice cream recipes are written for just 1 quart and yes yes, I know that's for a few reasons.
 But.
-If you're going through the process of making ice cream, that's a lot of work to yield you only so many bites of glory. if you love ice cream enough to own a machine and make it from scratch, make more than a quart at a time! if you live in a small apartment, firstly i feel you, secondly, spare some inches elsewhere and get a 2 quart-er! or come over and use mine so I can eat your ice cream. peace, love & ample amounts of Ice cream.
+If you're going through the process of making ice cream, that's a lot of work to yield you only so many bites of glory. if you love ice cream enough to own a machine and make it from scratch, make more than a quart at a time! if you live in a small apartment and love IC, firstly i feel you. secondly, spare some inches elsewhere and get a 2 quart-er! or come over and use mine so I can eat your ice cream. peace, love, dairy.

 Makes 2 quarts